TangatBaktybergen/ESP/README.md

 # ESP8266
-The ESP8266 is a low cost 32 bit RISC microcontroller from Espressif
+The ESP8266 is a low cost 32 bit RISC  Wi-Fi microcontroller with full TCP/IP stack manufactured by Espressif in 2014.

 - Single core CPU
 - Up to 80MHz clock speed